 - 1 teaspoon dried tarragon

 Fry the bacon in your soup pot and set aside.
-Discard the bacon fat, reserving about a tablespoon, and saute the celery and onions until limp.
+Discard the bacon fat, reserving a tablespoon, and saute the celery and onions until limp.
 Add the bell pepper chunks and saute for a few minutes more.

 Add the milk, the chicken broth, the potatoes, the herbs, and salt and pepper to taste.
 Cook on a slow simmer until the vegetables are done.
 Add the corn and cook for five minutes more.
 Add the butter right before serving.